victorabarros/victor-barros-website/README.md

 <!--
 TODO

-- add a route to /chili https://giphy.com/gifs/theoffice-the-office-tv-casual-friday-SZQBPO4NqHkh6wmdXk
-- add a route to /you https://giphy.com/gifs/theoffice-the-office-tv-dwights-speech-yBwcx562kZ2FWlYb2A
 - add linkedin recommendations (https://www.linkedin.com/in/victor-barros-dev/details/recommendations/), like https://cekrem.github.io/ from here https://github.com/cekrem/cekrem.github.io
 - add preview to sextou page
   - https://www.google.com/search?q=how+to+add+preview+to+webpage,+so+show+the+preview+when+send+the+link+on+whatsapp&ie=UTF-8&oe=UTF-8&hl=en-us&client=safari&safe=active